The Centre for Research in Quaker Studies and the Quaker Studies Research Association are able to offer some assistance to students in Quaker Studies.

 David Adshead Award

-The annual David Adshead Award offers a first year research postgraduate five nights full board accommodation at Woodbrooke.
+The annual David Adshead Visiting Scholarship offers a first or second-year full time (or first to fourth year part-time) research postgraduate five nights full board accommodation at Woodbrooke Quaker Study Centre in Birmingham enabling twenty-four-hour access to the Quaker Collection there.

-The late David Adshead took a leading role in putting Quaker studies on the academic map.
-He was enthusiastic about research and was particularly encouraging of those just starting out on their research degrees, hence the focus of the Award.
+The late David Adshead set up the Centre for Quaker Studies at the University of Sunderland, the journal Quaker Studies and the George Richardson Lecture.
+His part in putting Quaker studies on the academic map helped other initiatives to grow and develop.
+Those who knew David remember his great enthusiasm for research and his care of his students.
+He was particularly encouraging of those just starting out on their research degrees, hence the focus of the Scholarship.

 Gerald Hodgett Award